ujpv/SkiaOverJava2D/README.md

 - Building the native lib is not supported on Linux

 # Development
+Run `./gradlew unzipSkiaNative` to dowlonad the SKIA sources.
 To browse the native sources open [CMakeLists.txt](native/CMakeLists.txt).
 Make sure that `JAVA_HOME is set`.